Policies, Regulations and Rules

-Repeated coursework may be included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a previously passed course, such as a minimum grade.
+Determining enrollment status in a term-based program if a student needs to meet an academic standard for a previously-passed course, such as a minimum grade.

-If a student passed a class once and then is repaid for retaking it and withdraws the second time, that withdrawal does not count as their paid retake and the student may receive financial aid for another attempt.
+If a student passed a class once, is then repaid for retaking it, and withdraws the second time, that withdrawal does not count as their paid retake, and the student may receive financial aid for another attempt.